This article applies to the following Google Nest thermostats models in the US and Canada:

 The Nest Learning Thermostat is compatible with most systems that have a single 24 volt fan wire.
 The most common labels for these wires are G or G1.
 Use our compatibility checker to help determine if you can install a Nest thermostat in your home.

-If your system has more than one fan wire, you’ll need to contact a Nest Pro to have your Nest thermostat installed.
-Some systems that need to be installed by a Nest Pro include systems with G2, G3, GM, or GH wires.
+If your system has more than one fan wire, a professional installer may need to install your Nest thermostat.
+Some systems that need to be installed by a a professional include systems with G2, G3, GM, or GH wires.
+To get a professional to help install and set up your Nest products, contact our installation partner, OnTech.

 How the Nest Learning Thermostat works with multi-speed fans